Two-level preconditioning for Ridge Regression

-For the solution of partial differential equations (PDEs), geometric Multigrid \cite{briggs2000multigrid} and its algebraic extensions are often successful \cite{vassilevski2008multilevel,stuben2001review,ruge1987algebraic}.
+For the solution of partial differential equations (PDEs), geometric Multigrid \cite{briggs2000multigrid} and its algebraic extensions are often successful \cite{ruge1987algebraic,stuben2001review,vassilevski2008multilevel}.
 The crucial concept is that the eigenvectors that slow down the convergence of iterative methods, can be accurately represented on a coarser grid.
-The components of these eigenvectors are then eliminated on coarser grids \cite{brezina2005adaptive,maclachlan2006adaptive,brezina2006adaptive}.
+The components of these eigenvectors are then eliminated on coarser grids \cite{brezina2005adaptive,brezina2006adaptive,maclachlan2006adaptive}.
+Currently, the most generic preconditioners are variants of bootstrap AMG \cite{brandt2011bootstrap,Ambra2019Adaptive}.
+Bootstrap AMG designs the hierarchy of grids such that certain set of slow converging eigenvectors are exactly interpolated from the coarser grids.
+Bootstrap additionally exploits the existing hierarchy of grids to improve this set of slow converging eigenvectors.
+In this way, the hierarchy of grids is recursively improved.

 The multilevel idea was also developed for the Fredholm integral equations and the resulting ill-posed problems \cite{reichel2010cascadic}.
 The unregularized problem is solved by applying the Conjugate Gradient method (CG) for the normal equations on different levels.
 Regularization is applied by restricting the number of iterations on the different levels.
-In addition, principal eigenvectors can be used for preconditioning LSQR for ill-posed problems \cite{paige1982lsqr,jacobsen2003subspace}.
+In addition, principal eigenvectors can be used for preconditioning LSQR for ill-posed problems \cite{jacobsen2003subspace,paige1982lsqr}.
 For PDEs, multilevel preconditioning exploits the underlying idea that the operator is based on a discretized grid, often resulting in M-matrices.
 As for the Fredholm integral equations, the operator is based on a discretization of continuous functions on a grid.
-Data matrices do not have this property.
+Data matrices however do not have this property.

+Randomized algorithms such as stochastic gradient descent are popular for large-scale optimization problems in data sciences \cite{StochasticRobbins,BottouSGD2010,NIPS2013_4937}.
+These randomized algorithms have been used effectively for least-squares solves of sparse, well-conditioned matrices \cite{Kaczmarz2013Zouzias}.
+For an overview of randomized iterative algorithms for linear systems, see \cite{Randomized2015Gower} and the references therein.

-In machine learning, many linear systems of the form (\ref{eq:xtx=xtb}) have to be solved.
+In machine learning, several linear systems of the form (\ref{eq:xtx=xtb}) may have to be solved for one application.
 Firstly, the regularization parameter $\beta$ in (\ref{eq:xtx=xtb}) is often unknown and several values are tried in a cross-validation process.
 Secondly, different right-hand sides are often available or the linear system to be solved is part of a sampling algorithm.
 This means that even high computational costs for the construction of the preconditioner is often negligible compared to the many solves.